Midtown Park

 • Conceptual Plan drafting - Using City standards, guidelines and industry best practices, a concept plan is drafted that considers the site location, surrounding context and neighbourhood character.

-• Public Engagement - see the Public Engagement Opportunities below to provide your feedback on the park design, including an online survey and information on our public open house.
+• Public Engagement - see the What We Heard Report under Key Documents to view the feedback received on the park design, including an online survey and information on our public open house.

-• Concept plan refinement - Feedback gathered through public engagement is used to update and refine the park design, ensuring it aligns with the community's vision and enhances the overall livability of the Midtown neighbourhood.
+• Concept plan refinement - Feedback gathered through public engagement was used to update and refine the park design, ensuring it aligns with the community's vision and enhances the overall livability of the Midtown neighbourhood.
+The final concept report can be found in Key Documents.

 Next Steps: